 Finally, for your objectives that are more task-based, like creating at least 1 video per month, a task management tool can be helpful for staying accountable.
 There are a huge number of free task management tools out there.
 A few of our favorites include Wunderlist (it plays a great “ding!” sound whenever you check off a task) and Trello.
 We’d love to hear about your favorites as well.
 Feel free to share them in the comments below!

-If you haven’t downloaded our Guide to Building a Winning Social Video Strategy in 2018, grab the download here.
-And head over to our Social Video Marketing Community on Facebook to share your ideas and videos throughout 2018.
+If you haven’t downloaded our Guide to Building a Winning Social Video Strategy, grab the download here.
+And head over to our Social Video Marketing Community on Facebook to share your ideas and videos throughout the year.
 Happy video making!